 He was elected to the National Academy of Engineering in 1970 and the National Academy of Sciences in 1971.
 He had been a Fellow of the Institute of Electrical and Electronic Engineers since 1969.
 He was also a member of the Telephone Pioneers of America, the National Society of Professional Engineers, and the Newcomen Society.

 In 1973 he left Bell Labs to become vice-president of engineering and network services at AT&T. Over the next ten years, working in New York City and later in Basking Ridge, New Jersey, he became an executive vice-president of AT&T, chairman of American Bell International, and a board member of several AT&T subsidiaries including Bell Labs, Illinois Bell, Western Electric, and the Sandia National Laboratories.
 The government’s antitrust suit was filed in 1974 and the consent decree’s plan to break up the largest corporation in history was signed in early 1982 to be effective on 1 January 1984.
 Dad was at the time the AT&T VP of Network Planning & Design, to which the VP of Network Services title was later added.
 But with the demise of the AT&T conglomerate, my father was forced into retirement in late 1983 at the age of 62.

-In 1982 Texas A&M created an Alumni Honors award in its College of Engineering and Jack Baird was one of the first three recipients.
+In 1982 Texas A&M created an Alumni Honors award in its College of Engineering and Jack Baird was one of the three initial recipients.
 He also served the government on a variety of advisory committees, typically associated with the National Research Council and the Department of Commerce, dealing with telephone and data network issues.
 He continued that work after his retirement, and also served as an advisor to the Voice of America.

 My parents had moved into an apartment in Summit, New Jersey and built a winter home in Naples, Florida in anticipation of retirement.
 Unfortunately, his retirement was cut short by a fatal heart attack a few days before his 65th birthday.